-And since we’re talking about Southernisms, I couldn’t think of anything that goes with them than a pinto bean supper!
+And since we’re talking about Southernisms, I couldn’t think of anything that goes with them than Granddaddy’s favorite pinto bean supper!

 Her pinto beans would cook all day on the stove with her checking on them ever so often to make sure they didn’t run out of water as they cooked down in her big pot.

 Even though I love to cook them all day on the stove, I also love tossing them into my slow cooker and forgetting about them until supper time.
+But, I have included Grandmother’s stovetop method as well as an electric pressure cooker method!
 It makes for a win-win that I bet both my Grandmother and Granddaddy would have loved!